Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

 Nyholt was torpedoed by U-87 (Berger) 180 n. miles south of Cape Race (45 46N 54 18W) in the evening of Jan.
 17-1942, after having lost contact with Convoy ON 52 in thick fog south of Greenland on a voyage in ballast from Reykjavik to New York.
-This convoy had originated in Liverpool on Dec.
-31-1941; Nyholt had joined from Iceland on Jan.
-5-1942.
-The ships sailing in ON 52 are named on this page.
-Montbretia and Rose are listed among the escorts.
+As already mentioned above, this convoy had started out in Liverpool on Dec.
+31-1941 and was dispersed Jan.
+11-1942; Nyholt had joined from Iceland on Jan.
+5.

 For 9 days the people in the motorboat battled the sub zero temperatures.
 It's important to keep in mind that this took place from Jan.
 18 and onwards in the waters between Iceland and Greenland, and there were times when the boat was covered in an inch thick layer of ice, when hurricane force winds were howling and the huge, cold waves threatened to swallow them.
 There's a vivid and extremely moving account of the days spent in the open lifeboat in the book "Tusen norske ship" by Lise Lindbæk, written by Dr. Adam Egede Nissen, a passenger on Nyholt.
 This book was translated to English under the title "Norway's New Saga of the Sea" - see my page "Books" (link at the bottom of this page) for tips on how to find a copy.
 It's mainly based on Lise Lindbæk's interviews with seamen during the war; the Norwegian version was published in New York in Nov.
 1943.